technyon/nuki_hub/README.md

 The result of the import will be available in the `nukihub/configuration/commandResult` topic in JSON format.
 After the import is complete the ESP32 will reboot.

-If you have enabled `Require Duo Push authentication for all sensitive Nuki Hub operations (changing/exporting settings)` you will first need to approve the Duo Push before the settings will be changed/imported.
+If you have enabled `Require MFA (Duo/TOTP) authentication for all sensitive Nuki Hub operations (changing/exporting settings)` you will need to either provide a currently valid TOTP code as part of the sent JSON in the `totp` node or approve the Duo Push before the settings will be changed/imported.

 Note: When importing settings using MQTT there are less/no checks on the values entered.
 These checks are only available when changing settings through the WebConfigurator.
 Consider testing your configuration values by changing them in the Web Configurator before trying to use MQTT to change configuration.